×

 What do people find most challenging about the culture in Morocco?

 "One new challenge was adapting from American culture where women can easily go most anywhere unaccompanied without a thought about it.
 And, no one sees that as strange.
 But, in a smaller city such as Khemisset, women travel in family groups with other female relatives, or with male relatives, or with their children and its not common for a woman to walk the streets, or travel by oneself.
 In my family, most of the daily shopping for food, etc., is done by men.
-It actually takes a lot of the burden of running the household off the women," said one expat who made the move to Khemisset.
+It actually takes a lot of the burden of running the household off the women," said one person in Khemisset.

 What residency documents or visas did I need if I will be in Morocco for a while?

 "Proof of income Proof that you're not a criminal, you need to go to the police department and register.
 They'll give you a printed form.
 For retirees it's the most efficient process I'd been in.
 They want us, we help their community.
 Other countries are not quite as welcoming.
 Usually, it's an economic problem.
-Ecuadorians, for example, have been priced out of many housing markets because of the influx of people from wealthier countries," explained one expat living in Rabat, Morocco.
+Ecuadorians, for example, have been priced out of many housing markets because of the influx of people from wealthier countries," said one expat in Rabat.

 Get Quote